 There are frequent buses which meet the trains and take approximately 10 minutes from the train station to central Figueres.
 Bus timetables here.
 The nearest bus stop to the Dalí Theatre-Museum is La Rambla.

 High-speed train ticket prices vary depending on demand and how far in advance you book.
 More Information here >>

 Middle Distance and Regional trains

-Middle Distance trains take approximately one hour and fifty minutes from Barcelona to Figueres train station.
-Middle distance trains stop at Barcelona Sants, Passeig de Gràcia and Clot Aragò stations in Barcelona.
+Middle-distance trains take approximately one hour and fifty minutes from Barcelona to Figueres train station.
+Middle-distance trains stop at Barcelona Sants, Passeig de Gràcia and El Clot train stations in Barcelona.
 Figueres train station is a ten to fifteen-minute walk (one kilometre) from the Theatre Museum.

 Regional commuter trains take between two and a quarter and three hours to complete the same journey.
 Timetable here.